cccbr/runningatower/content/docs/040-Finance/index.md

 Add request for Gift Aid – enables tax to be reclaimed

+## Payment of Fees

+Arrangements must also be made for how the ringers receive any payments.
+In the Church of England, it is likely that the couple pay the church the whole cost at one time.
+The church then arranges the transfer of money to the recipient groups.
+With the reduction in use of cash, the church may expect to do this via bank transfer.

+## Subscriptions

+The tower and / or the local society may charge a subscription, thypically this is an amount payable annually.

 ## Expenditure

 Agree with the tower authority and agree in advance who will pay for replaceable items e.g., ropes.

 If a major project is envisaged the funding of this must be agreed in consultation with the tower authority.
-A separate document covers the running of a project.
-Insert link to that document
+A separate [document](https://cccbr.org.uk/major-projects/) covers the running of a project.

 ## Tower Funds

 Towers sometimes have funds separate from the tower authority.
 These traditionally have been used for minor repairs and social events for ringers.
-Such funds are not advisable and money should not be held by individuals.
+Such funds are not advisable.
+Money should never be held by individuals.

 If essential, specific treasurer’s accounts are available and may be free from fees.
 Banks are increasingly reluctant to having small society accounts.
-If lodging money with the PCC ensure that this is in a RESTRICTED fund designated for use only on the bells and associated installation.
-This should prevent the funds being diverted to other church projects.
+If money is lodged with the PCC, ensure that this is in a RESTRICTED fund designated for use only on the bells and associated installation.
+This should prevent any money being diverted to other projects.

 ## VAT and the LPW (Listed Places of Worship) VAT recovery scheme

 This allows VAT on certain maintenance costs to be reclaimed where the church is listed.
 This would normally apply to ropes purchased by the PCC (even if reimbursed by a separate ringers' fund) but not if purchased by a separate ringers' organisation.
-Further details at http://www.lpwscheme.org.uk/.
+[Further details are available online](http://www.lpwscheme.org.uk/).

 ## Image Credits